-- Ecosystems/habitats on the farm or in the immediate surroundings (number and size) - Priority areas for biodiversity on the farm (m2) - Perennial abundant fields on the farm (m2) - Biotope corridor created (m2) - Buffer zones created to protect aquatic ecosystems from erosion and agrochemical drift and runoff (m2) - Herbicide and pesticides untreated spots or stripes at the edge of the field to support the growth of local herbs (m2) - Annual flowering stripes at the edge of the field (m2) - Hedgerows (meter) - (Number of shaded trees per hectare) - Number of water sources protected by implementation
+- Ecosystems/habitats on the farm or in the immediate surroundings (number and size) - Priority areas for biodiversity on the farm (m2) - Perennial abundant fields on the farm (m2) - Biotope corridor created (m2) - Buffer zones created to protect aquatic ecosystems from erosion and agrochemical drift and runoff (m2) - Herbicide and pesticides untreated spots or stripes at the edge of the field to support the growth of local herbs (m2) - Annual flowering stripes at the edge of the field (m2) - Hedgerows (meter) - (Number of shaded trees per hectare) - Number of water sources protected by implementation of a

-- Continuous reduction of chemical plant protection substances up to a minimum level (pesticides, herbicides) (Comparison of yearly consumption) - Continuous reduction of synthetic fertilisers up to a minimum level (Comparison of yearly consumption) - Continuous reduction of water consumption for irrigation up to a minimum level (m3)
+- Continuous reduction of chemical plant protection substances up to a minimum level (pesticides, herbicides) (Comparison of yearly consumption) - Continuous reduction of synthetic fertilisers up to a minimum level (Comparison of yearly consumption) - Continuous reduction of water consumption for irrigation up to a minimum level (m3) - Improvement of soil conditions (biological activity, organic carbon, soil fertility, water holding capacity, pH changes etc) (regular measurement of soil organic matter) - Pests and diseases occurrences to agricultural crops (reporting/counting diseases characteristics and pests (e.g. in traps))

 Furthermore, you may work with photos, satellite photos/Google Earth or videos in order to observe the development of the land-scapes and/or specific lots over time.
 If you chose to work with any of these, define a unit (e.g. % of groundcover) to apply and to make the information comparable.
-This level of monitoring is recommended every 1-2 years.
+This level of monitoring is recommended every 2-3 years.